 Overlooking more than 52 acres of scenic woodland, the Brentwood Ski Centre is well suited to all levels, from beginners to racers.

-There are four slopes, all with a SkiTech surface: the main slope is 180 metres long and accessed via a button tow; the short main is 120 metres with a button tow; and the two nursery slopes used for teaching, both 40 metres long, accessed via a rope tow.
+There are four slopes, all with a SkiTech surface: main slope is 180 metres long and accessed via a button tow; the short main is 120 metres with a button tow; and the two nursery slopes used for teaching, both 40 metres long, accessed via a rope tow.
 There’s also a snowboard park for freestylers.
-The latest snow clothing and equipment are available at the centre.
+Find the latest snow clothing and equipment are available at the centre.